mcusuperuser/embedded_c/docs/arrays.md

 What is an array?

+!!!
+Important
-> Arrays are variables that can store many items of the same type stored at continuous memory locations.
+    Arrays are variables that can store many items of the same type stored at continuous memory locations.
 The items are known as elements and are  identified by the array index.

 Arrays may contain any number of elements which must be of the same type.
 The array index is zero based and the size of the array (number of elements) must be specified at the array declaration.

 **Syntax**

 ```c
 type arrayIdentifier[size];
 ```